ewdlop/daydin14.github.io/portfolio/README.md

 # Commit History

+- Bug Fixes: Refactored GitHubCity to use Gold Hexcode, Replaced 'class' with 'className' in Hero
 - Added HelmetProvider dependencies and script titles
 - Refactor PropTypes in GmapEmbeded, Modal, and ProjectLinks components
 - Updated mobile view for Header, Projects and Contact sections